live-codes/blog.livecodes.io/blog/2023-08-04-lets-make-an-interactive-coding-tutorial/index.md

 ## Tell Us What You Think

 Please [let us know](https://github.com/live-codes/livecodes/discussions) what you think.
-If you have some cases that the SDK does not cover, [tell us about them](https://github.com/live-codes/livecodes/issues).
+If you have a case that the SDK does not cover, [tell us about it](https://github.com/live-codes/livecodes/issues).

-If you do use LiveCodes for your tutorials/courses [tell us](https://livecodes.io/docs/contact) about them (we may link to them!).
+If you do use LiveCodes for your tutorials/courses, we would [love to know](https://livecodes.io/docs/contact) about them (we may even link to them!).
 And if you find LiveCodes to be useful, please [give us a star on GitHub](https://github.com/live-codes/livecodes) and please consider becoming a [sponsor](https://livecodes.io/docs/sponsor).

-What will you build today?
+What will you learn/build/teach today?